CCBDA-UPC/Research-projects-2022/README.md

 The **two remaining** team members will be assigned the two tutorials elaborated by the other teams.
 They will need to follow the tutorial and submit evidence of their job in `"/research/response1/README.md"` and `"/research/response2/README.md"` including **feedback for the authors** and **their grade** on how well elaborated and interesting they find it.

+Since each team will only be able to experiment with two assigments the day of the presentation each team will be explaining their topic to the whole class.

 Add a file `"/research/authors.json"`

 ```json5